 Complaints Against a Certificant, Applicant or Non-Certificant

-The Commission on Certification (“COC”) will receive and investigate reports of certification misconduct (“complaints”) against ANCC certified individuals (“certificants”) and applicants for ANCC certification (“applicants”) for misconduct related to certification or eligibility for certification.
+The Commission on Board Certification (“COC”) will receive and investigate reports of certification misconduct (“complaints”) against ANCC certified individuals (“certificants”) and applicants for ANCC certification (“applicants”) for misconduct related to certification or eligibility for certification.
+The COC will also receive and investigate reports regarding non-certificants individuals who are neither applicants nor certificants who are alleged to have held themselves out in some way as being ANCC certified (“non-certificants”).

 A. The American Nurses Credentialing Center ("ANCC") was established as a certification body for the evaluation of individuals who wish to enter, continue and/or advance in the nursing profession through the certification process.
 The ANCC is an administratively independent certifying component of the American Nurses Credentialing Center, a subsidiary of the American Nurses Association.